linode/apl-docs/docs/cli-working-with.md

 cd otomi-values
 ```

-:::note ATTENTION: Are you using SOPS?
-Now make sure to:
+:::note Are you using SOPS?

-- Have installed the SOPS extention for VSCode
+Then, for automatic en-/encryption, provide the credentials:

 - Create and edit the secrets file in the `otomi-values` folder: `cp .secrets.sample .secrets`

+Optionally, in order for VSCode to provide on the fly en-/encryption:

+- Install the SOPS extention for VSCode (as is automatically suggested from the config provided)
-- Source the secrets: `source .secrets`
+- Source the secrets: `source .secrets` before opening the values project, so the plugin has access.

 :::